jiangplus/hyperdoc/README.md

 > hyperdoc create --type=doc

 Just edit any markdowns in the repository, and `README.md` would be the home page.

+Commit new files to dat:

+> hyperdoc commit

 Serve the doc: